kaltura/AsyncApiProxy/README.md

-## pub-sub-server
+## async-proxy-server

-Kaltura 'pub-sub-server' manages all clients' web sockets in order to receive pushed data.
-Basically, it's a part of a larger message-oriented middleware system, maintained by Kaltura's server (the Push Event Notification Plugin).
-Client can register to event (using the push plugin), and once the event occurs, it will be pushed into a queue.
-The push-server provides listener to this queue, so that the client will receive the object directly through the web socket (socket io implementation) into their application.
+Kaltura 'async-proxy-server' manages clients' api calls and forward them to kaltura api server in a speficic pase.
+Basically, This server is designed to cache api calls they are being call by same client constantly and handle to modes: aggregate a count for a specific call or hold only the last state of a specific call.
+After a TTL has passed the cached call should be sent to api server with the current data.

 ### Deployment
-Please refer to [deployment document] (https://github.com/kaltura/pub-sub-server/blob/master/pub_sub_server_deployment.md)
+Please refer to [deployment document] (https://github.com/kaltura/AsyncApiProxy/blob/master/async_proxy_server_deployment.md)

 ### Copyright & License